 Deep fried candy bars are not the only fried foods loved by the Scots.
-It's not difficult to find a chippy where cheeseburgers, pre-baked pizzas, haggis puddings, black puddings, pineapple rings, bananas, ice cream, and even pickled eggs are dipped in fish batter and deep fried to a crispy delicacy.
+It's not difficult to find a chippy where precooked cheeseburgers, pizzas, haggis, black puddings, along with pineapple rings, bananas, ice cream, and even pickled eggs are dipped in fish batter and deep fried to create a crispy delicacy.

-Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the deep fried Mars bar recipe above to make your own.
+Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the deep fried Mars bar recipe above to make your own crispy treats.
 You'll love trying them!

 Mars®, Bounty® and Snickers® are trademarks of Mars, Inc.